Reservoir pipeline

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-We’re running a public consultation from 6 November to 18 December 2023 on our updated proposals for new pipelines that need to be built as part of the Havant Thicket Reservoir scheme - to transport water from Bedhampton Springs to the reservoir, as well as take water out for supply to customers, when required.
+From 6 November to 18 December 2023 we ran a consultation on our updated proposals for new pipelines that need to be built as part of the Havant Thicket Reservoir scheme - to transport water from Bedhampton Springs to the reservoir, as well as take water out for supply to customers, when required.

 Earlier this year, we showed you our innovative, new plan to tunnel most of the reservoir pipeline route underground, instead of digging up public roads and pavements.
 By using micro-tunnelling technology, rather than an “open-cut” technique, this new proposal would reduce disruption for you and minimise the impact on your local environment.